izihawa/summa/docs/_includes/quick-start-snippet.md

 - [Fill With Documents](#fill)
 - [Query](#query)

+In the following guide we are going to create searchable index based on WikiBooks data dumps.
+For these purposes we need preinstall [Python3](https://www.python.org/downloads/) for using Summa client and [Docker](https://www.docker.com/) for launching Summa server.

 ### Setup <a name="setup"></a>
 Both server `summa-server` and client `aiosumma` are distributed through the package systems, `Cargo` and `pip`.
-Also, there is a prebuilt `summa-server` Docker image hosted on Dockerhub.
+Also, there is a prebuilt `summa-server` Docker image hosted on Dockerhub that we are going to use.

 #### Aiosumma
+`aiosumma` is a python package that allows to use Summa GRPC API from Python and Terminal.

 ```bash
 # (Optional) Create virtual env for `aiosumma`